 COCI encourages students and departments to contact the student Ombudsperson, who can assist in mediating conflicts related to grade grievances.
 Should any disputes arise regarding the grade grievance process, COCI should be contacted for assistance.
-Please contact the Student Ombuds Office for more information at 102 Sproul Hall or 510-642-5754.
+Please contact the Student Ombuds Office for more information at 510-642-5754.